Hamm-J/Reddit-Top-Posts-Heatmap/README.md

 This application allows the user to search for a subreddit of their choice and then visualize the top posts from the last year in a heatmap.
-To further inspect the posts the posts from a particular time, the user can simply click on that heatmap cell.
+To further inspect the posts the posts from a particular time, the user can simply click on the heatmap cell they are interested in.
-If the user wishes to give their heatmap at a later date, the user can simply: register an account, click the "save" button, and view their snapshots at any time within the "Snapshots" page.
+If the user wishes to view their heatmap at a later date, the user can simply: register an account, click the "save" button, and view their snapshots at any time within the "Snapshots" page.
+They can also delete snapshots they no longer wish to keep by clicking on the "delete" button on the "Snapshots" page.

 ### Technologies